philtweir/tickertock/README.rst

 Installation
 ------------

+"Nothing works, there's no buttons!"

+Do you actually have a StreamDeck?
+Have a look at [Elgato's website](https://www.elgato.com/en/stream-deck) and imagine yourself doing something way less cool with one.
+This has been tested with 6- and 15- key decks on Linux.

 "Nothing works, there's no setup.py file!"

 That's right.
 I have fought with (and alongside) pipenv, poetry, generations of pip, conda, setuptools, distutils and others.
 Now I there is a standard and I am sticking to it.
-In PEP621, may we stand tall.
+PEP621 is the hill I shall defend.
 It may be half-supported, and have weirdnesses and I spent half an hour trying to get package data to install (like every other Python packaging experience that I have had), but it's a PEP, and some day we will live in and an Avalon of packaging consistency.